pkgcraft/pkgcraft.github.io/content/posts/pkgcraft/extending-bash.md

 ---

-One of the major improvements pkgcore provides is its integration of a daemon supporting IPC between the python and bash sides.
+One of the major improvements pkgcore provides is its integration of a daemon supporting IPC between python and bash.
 This enables sharing bash processes between separate tasks rather than relying on a simplistic exec-per-use scheme.
 Among other effects, this makes pkgcore's metadata generation approximately five times faster than its main competitor.

 Pkgcraft aims to move beyond daemon functionality and achieve better lower level integration.
-While the thought of replacing bash with something threadable and modern is enticing, it's fairly impossible in the short-term and thus diregarded here.
+While the thought of replacing bash with something threadable and modern is enticing, it's fairly impossible in the short-term and thus disregarded here.
 Instead, pkgcraft dives directly into the pit of insanity; it forks bash[^1] in an effort to achieve its goals.

 To understand why this is necessary, recall from the previous post that bash is